quotekio/quotek-core/sdk/doxygen/breathe/source/install.rst

 Building & Linking
 ^^^^^^^^^^^^^^^^^^

-When using Quotek SDK on windows, The first thing you have to do is to let your IDE / Compiling Toolchain know where the headers and libraries are located.
+When using Quotek SDK on windows, The first thing you have to do is to let your IDE / Compiling Toolchain know where the Quotek SDK headers and libraries are located.

 For Visual studio 2015, the procedure is the following: